 Most phishing links involve the impersonation of a trusted website.
 No matter how much you train your employees, there is always the risk that the link will be clicked, which could lead to a data breach.
 To combat this, you need to secure your browsers.
 You can do this by using an extension like HTTPS Everywhere, which verifies the correct URL and security features for every website page.
 This is just one more way to add layers to your cybersecurity practices.

-While your email server probably has spam filtering parameters, you can make these stronger by configuring the filter alerts for certain keywords, untrusted sending domains, and IP addresses.
+Your email server probably has spam filtering parameters.
+However, you can make these stronger by configuring the filter alerts for certain keywords, untrusted sending domains, and IP addresses.
 It’s true that spam filtering won’t catch every phishing attack, but it’s a good idea to make these filters as robust as possible.

 Send mock phishing emails to employees